 Finding: Not applicable.
-The Council did not issue any debt during the fiscal period.
+The Council has no bonds/notes or other debt instruments.

 B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).